ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 # Reason #3: Girls Retake Courses at a Much Lower Rate

-We all know that many stduents are required to retake courses due to not getting a passing grade.
+We all know that many students are required to retake courses due to not getting a passing grade.
 This can be due to a **wide variety of factors and is ultimately beneficial for the student in terms of ultimate success**.
 It can be helpful to **analyze whether boys or girls retake courses at a higher rate**.
-The answer will hopefully be indicitive of how adept each group is at getting passing grades in STEM courses and continuing on through their majors.
-In order to have a comparision of only STEM students we **consider only students from STEM majors**.
+The answer will hopefully be indicative of how adept each group is at getting passing grades in STEM courses and continuing on through their majors.
+In order to have a comparison of only STEM students we **consider only students from STEM majors**.
 The results appear in the figure below.

 <figure>
 <center>